eclipse-vertx/vert.x/js_web_tutorial.md

 Persisting an order is equally simple.
 We just send a message to the MongoDB persistor component saying we want to store the order.

-We also need to tell the bridge to let through any request to persist an order.
+We also need to tell the bridge to let through requests to persist an order.
 We also need to add the further constraint that only logged-in users can persist orders.

 Edit the web server configuration so it looks like: